arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 # cuda/lib64/libcudnn_static.a
 ```

-Next, there will be 2 directories inside the folder: include and lib64.
+Next, there will be 2 directories inside the extracted folder: include and lib64.
 They correspond to the directories with the same name inside /usr/local/cuda where you should move the respective files.
 That is all that is needed:

 ```bash
 sudo mv ~/Downloads/cuda/include/* /usr/local/cuda/include/